 Psychology was my first love, in the fall of 1987.
 That’s when I set my intention to complete graduate school and build a private practice one day.

-Being a Libra, I needed to experience the full spectrum of mental health settings before hanging my shingle.
+Being a Libra, I needed to experience the full spectrum of mental health services before hanging my shingle.
 After all, the health and wellbeing of others is my first priority, and that’s a huge responsibility.

 In 2009, something clicked and I knew the time was right.
 I started my private practice and my dream of helping others in an a deeply meaningful way had been fulfilled.